-This chapter of the Merced to Fresno Section: Central Valley Wye Draft Supplemental Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) (Draft Supplemental EIR/EIS) identifies the California High-Speed Rail Authority's (Authority) and Federal Railroad Administration's (FRA) Preferred Alternative for the Central Valley Wye.
-As described in Chapter 1, Introduction and Purpose, Need, and Objectives, the Merced to Fresno Section California High-Speed Train Final Project EIR/EIS (Merced to Fresno Final EIR/EIS) (Authority and FRA 2012) identified the Merced to Fresno Section: Hybrid Alternative as the preferred alternative, for the north/south alignment of the high-speed rail for the Merced to Fresno Section.
-When the Authority and FRA approved the Merced to Fresno Section in 2012, they deferred a decision on the area known as the "wye connection", that is, the east-west high-speed rail connection between the San Jose to Merced Section to the west and the portion of the north-south Merced to Fresno Section to the east to allow for additional environmental analysis.
+This chapter of the Merced to Fresno Section: Central Valley Wye Final Supplemental Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) (Final Supplemental EIR/EIS) identifies the Preferred Alternative for the Central Valley Wye.
+As described in Chapter 1, Introduction and Purpose, Need, and Objectives, the Merced to Fresno Section California High-Speed Train Final Project EIR/EIS (Merced to Fresno Final EIR/EIS) (Authority and FRA 2012) identified the Merced to Fresno Section: Hybrid Alternative as the preferred alternative, for the north/south alignment of the high-speed rail (HSR) for the Merced to Fresno Section.
+When the California High-Speed Rail Authority (Authority) and Federal Railroad Administration (FRA) approved the Merced to Fresno Section in 2012, they deferred a decision on the area known as the "wye connection," that is, the east-west HSR connection between the San Jose to Merced Section to the west and the portion of the north-south Merced to Fresno Section to the east to allow for additional environmental analysis.

-The Authority and FRA have conducted that analysis in this Draft Supplemental EIR/EIS and identified the SR 152 (North) to Road 11 Wye Alternative as the Preferred Alternative.
+The Authority has conducted that analysis in this Final Supplemental EIR/EIS and identified the SR 152 (North) to Road 11 Wye Alternative as the Preferred Alternative.
 Beginning at the intersection of Henry Miller Road and Carlucci Road, this alternative would extend approximately 51 miles through Merced and Madera Counties.
 The alignment follows the existing Henry Miller Road and State Route (SR) 152 rights-of-way as closely as practicable in the east-west direction, and the Road 11, SR 99, and BNSF Railway rights-of-way in the north-south direction (Figure 8-1).
-Electrical interconnection facilities required for implementation would include a 115 kilovolt (kV) traction power substation and switching station located immediately east of the intersection between the SR 152 (North) to Road 13 Wye Alternative and the Eastside Bypass.
-The electrical interconnection facilities required would also include an approximately 2.3-mile-long, double-circuit 230 kV tie-line to a reconfigured Wilson Substation.
+Electrical interconnection facilities required for implementation would include a 115 kilovolt (kV) traction power substation and switching station located immediately east of the intersection between the SR 152 (North) to Road 13 Wye Alternative and the Eastside Bypass or at the intersection of SR 152 and Lincoln Road.
+The electrical interconnection facilities required would also include an approximately 2.5-mile-long, 115 kV transmission line to the El Nido Substation and an approximately 2.5-mile-long, double-circuit 230 kV transmission line to a reconfigured Wilson Substation.
 Network upgrades would include expanding the existing El Nido Substation and reconductoring (i.e., replacing the existing conductor with a more efficient conductor and replacing or modifying existing poles) 16.9 miles of the single-circuit Panoche-Oro Loma 115 kV power line and 13.3 miles of the single-circuit Los Banos-Oro Loma-Canal 70 kV power line.

-Identification of the Preferred Alternative is based on the data presented in this Draft Supplemental EIR/EIS, including supporting technical reports and input provided to date by agencies, local communities, and stakeholders.

-In identifying the Preferred Alternative, the Authority and FRA were guided by the project purpose and need and project objectives described in Chapter 1, as well as Section 404(b)(1) Guidelines of the Clean Water Act requirements (40 Code of Federal Regulations § 230-233) (Section 404(b)(1) Guidelines), including avoiding and minimizing impacts on waters of the United States and other sensitive environmental resources.
-As a result of the analyses in this Draft Supplemental EIR/EIS, the Authority and FRA have concluded the Preferred Alternative is also the preliminary least environmentally damaging practicable alternative under the U.S. Army Corps of Engineers' (USACE) Section 404(b)(1) Guidelines.
+Identification of the Preferred Alternative is based on the data presented in this Final Supplemental EIR/EIS, including supporting technical reports and input provided to date by agencies, local communities, and stakeholders.
+In identifying the Preferred Alternative, the Authority was guided by the project purpose and need and project objectives described in Chapter 1, as well as Section 404(b)(1) Guidelines of the Clean Water Act requirements (40 Code of Federal Regulations §§ 230-233) (Section 404(b)(1) Guidelines), including avoiding and minimizing impacts on waters of the United States and other sensitive environmental resources.
+In correspondence received by the Authority in July 2018 and December 2019, pursuant to the National Environmental Policy Act (NEPA) integration process the Authority, United States Army Corps of Engineers (USACE), and the United States Environmental Protection Agency (USEPA) undertook pursuant to USEPA's Section 404(b)(1) Guidelines, both USACE and USEPA concurred that the Preferred Alternative is the least environmentally damaging practicable alternative (LEDPA).